min2ha/ukwa-site/content/target/81454/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: I’m an ex-Northern Ireland secretary.
-The border must not block Brexit

 The prime minister did not mention the Chequers agreement by name during her speech at the 2018 Conservative party conference, but her approach remained the same: securing “frictionless trade” with the European Union, at the incredibly high price of keeping the UK as a permanent rule-taker, unable to repeal or amend EU laws.